Introduction

 - Seasonal Tasks: Clean gutters, inspect the roof, and service the HVAC system.

-- Annual Tasks: Schedule professional inspections for plumbing, electrical, and HVAC systems and check the foundation.
+- Annual Tasks: Schedule professional inspections for plumbing, electrical, and HVAC systems, and assess the foundation.

-- Record Keeping: Keep a log of all maintenance activities, including dates and any repairs made, to track the condition of your home.
+- Record Keeping: Maintain a log of all maintenance activities, including dates and repairs, to monitor your home’s condition.

 Hiring Professionals